Remembering Europe (59′, 2016)

 May – Boell Foundation, Berlin

-June – Birkbeck College and Common House, London; Spektral, Graz
+June – Birkbeck College and Common House, London (UK); as wel as at Spektral Social Centre, Graz (Austria)

 Funded by the Austrian Ministry for Culture (Bundesministerim für Kultur), the City of Graz (Kulturabteilung der Stadt Graz) and the Styrian Department of Culture (Kulturabteilung Land Steiermark).